 ICCO Cooperation is a Dutch cooperative with an international organizational structure.
-The control over strategy, policy and funds of the organization is shared by the Supervisory Board, the Executive Board and regional councils.
+The control over strategy, policy and funds of the organization is shared by the Supervisory Board and the Executive Board.
 The principal activities are carried out from ICCO’s regional and country offices.

 The Executive Board is responsible for the overall organization and consists of:

 M. (Marinus) Verweij.
-Chair and responsible for strategy and external communications.
-Verweij joined ICCO in 2010 and is also member of the Board of ICCO USA.
+CEO and chair Executive Board.
+Verweij is responsible for the overall strategy and external communications.
+He joined ICCO in 2010 and is also member of the Board of ICCO USA.
 His motto: ‘Alone you go faster, together you reach further. ’He started his career as a doctor in tropical medicine in Zimbabwe; at his return to the Netherlands Verweij led the TNO Centre for Health Assets.

 The Supervisory Board oversees the functioning of the Executive Board.
 Members are: